piyushibhargava27/SharingImage-text-to-whatsapp-using-cordova-plugin/README.md

 # SharingImage-text-to-whatsapp-using-cordova-plugin
 You can share image/data to Whatsapp specific to a number or globally using Cordova plugins

+Refer to index.html to see the application of plugin.

 Add plugin  :
   cordova plugin add cordova-plugin-x-socialsharing cordova prepare